EKI Energy Services Ltd leads gainers in 'A' group

 ALSO READ

-Max Financial gets IRDAI nod for acquiring residual stake in Max Life
+Voltas forays into bio-medical refrigeration & cold chain with Denmark's Vestfrost Solutions

-Max Financial Services to acquire MSI's balance 5.17% stake in Max Life
+Hitachi Energy says Hitachi Ltd to acquire balance stake in ABB by Dec'22

 -

-Sonata Software Ltd, Sumitomo Chemical India Ltd, Happiest Minds Technologies Ltd and Equitas Small Finance Bank Ltd are among the other gainers in the BSE's 'A' group today, 20 February 2023.
+Coffee Day Enterprises Ltd, TCNS Clothing Co.
+Ltd, ITI Ltd and Johnson Controls-Hitachi Air Condition.
+India Ltd are among the other gainers in the BSE's 'A' group today, 22 February 2023.

-Sonata Software Ltd, Sumitomo Chemical India Ltd, Happiest Minds Technologies Ltd and Equitas Small Finance Bank Ltd are among the other gainers in the BSE's 'A' group today, 20 February 2023.
+Coffee Day Enterprises Ltd, TCNS Clothing Co.
+Ltd, ITI Ltd and Johnson Controls-Hitachi Air Condition.
+India Ltd are among the other gainers in the BSE's 'A' group today, 22 February 2023.

-EKI Energy Services Ltd soared 10.00% to Rs 688.2 at 11:47 IST.
+EKI Energy Services Ltd spiked 10.00% to Rs 832.7 at 11:47 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 70856 shares were traded on the counter so far as against the average daily volumes of 79881 shares in the past one month.
+On the BSE, 51213 shares were traded on the counter so far as against the average daily volumes of 84802 shares in the past one month.

-Sonata Software Ltd surged 9.23% to Rs 743.55.
+Coffee Day Enterprises Ltd soared 7.74% to Rs 38.3.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 1.1 lakh shares were traded on the counter so far as against the average daily volumes of 20161 shares in the past one month.
+On the BSE, 9.86 lakh shares were traded on the counter so far as against the average daily volumes of 2.52 lakh shares in the past one month.

-Sumitomo Chemical India Ltd spiked 8.67% to Rs 464.
+TCNS Clothing Co.
+Ltd surged 7.49% to Rs 495.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 90519 shares were traded on the counter so far as against the average daily volumes of 24095 shares in the past one month.
+On the BSE, 27833 shares were traded on the counter so far as against the average daily volumes of 3523 shares in the past one month.

-Happiest Minds Technologies Ltd spurt 6.88% to Rs 908.
+ITI Ltd gained 6.55% to Rs 103.35.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 41626 shares were traded on the counter so far as against the average daily volumes of 24813 shares in the past one month.
+On the BSE, 90355 shares were traded on the counter so far as against the average daily volumes of 16607 shares in the past one month.

-Equitas Small Finance Bank Ltd rose 6.74% to Rs 62.55.
+Johnson Controls-Hitachi Air Condition.
+India Ltd added 5.93% to Rs 1268.95.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 7.76 lakh shares were traded on the counter so far as against the average daily volumes of 3.06 lakh shares in the past one month.
+On the BSE, 14621 shares were traded on the counter so far as against the average daily volumes of 1168 shares in the past one month.

 Powered by Capital Market - Live News